 At any point in the mission the vehicle must be able to return to its takeoff point in a straight line on its current altitude.

 At any point in the mission the vehicle must be able to initiate an unscheduled landing without causing damage to itself or its environment.

 For a video instruction on planning a mission please visit https://youtu.be/fgGukJIx8NQ

 After planning your mission you can validate it using the DeltaQuad Mission Validator

 The Validator will check your mission for feasibility, sanity and safety.
 It will also check weather conditions, terrain altitudes and no-fly zones.
 The DeltaQuad Mission Validator can not be used as an authoritative validation, it is provided as an additional verification system and all validations should be verified manually.

-- A vertical takeoff and landing consumes significantly more energy than a fixed wing flight.
+A vertical takeoff or landing consumes significantly more energy than a fixed wing flight.
 For maximum efficiency an altitude between 20 and 30 meters is recommended for landing.
 A takeoff altitude should be at minimum 60 meters for all safety systems to function.

-- Most wind forecasts are based on ground level wind.
+Most wind forecasts are based on ground level wind.
 Even 10 meters above the ground the wind can be significantly stronger.
 The DeltaQuad Mission Validator will indicate estimated wind levels at transition and cruise altitude.

 Planning a mission can be done from the Ground Control Station by entering the Plan View.

-The image above shows a simple mission which starts with a takeoff, flies through two waypoints and then lands at the indicated location.
+The image above shows a simple mission that starts with a takeoff, flies through two waypoints and then lands at the indicated location.